Kathua rape and murder case: Trial

 The trial for the Kathua murder and rape case began in Jammu and Kashmir on 16 April 2018 before the Principal Sessions Court judge, Kathua.
 The second hearing was scheduled for 28 April 2018.
 The Supreme Court sought a response from the Jammu and Kashmir government regarding shifting the trial to Chandigarh by 27 April 2018.
 A demand by Bhim Singh, leader of the Panthers Party, for an independent inquiry by the CBI was heard and denied by the Supreme Court of India.

 On 7 May 2018, the Supreme Court of India shifted the case from Jammu and Kashmir to Pathankot.
 The Supreme Court instructed the trial to be fast-tracked.
 The trial was closed to the public and press according to orders from the Supreme Court.
-The trial also was being held in-camera as per instructions from the Supreme Court.
+The trial also was held in-camera as per instructions from the Supreme Court.

 The trial was being held under the Ranbir Penal Code, according to laws in Jammu and Kashmir.

 On 14 November 2018, the family of the rape victim decided to drop their lawyer Deepika Rajawat.
 The application to remove the power of attorney was filed before the trial court in Pathankot, where the girl's father said Rajawat won't be representing them in the case anymore stating her security concerns and general lack of interest in the case.
 Over 100 hearings have taken place so far, but Deepika Rajawat was only present twice.

 Sentencing

 On 10 June 2019, six of the seven defendants were found guilty, and one was acquitted.
-Sanji Ram, Deepak Khajuria and Pravesh Kumar were sentenced to life imprisonment for 25 years, along with a fine of ₹1,00,000 = $1255.8.
+Sanji Ram, Deepak Khajuria and Pravesh Kumar were sentenced to life imprisonment for 25 years, along with a fine of ₹1,00,000.
 The other three accused - Tilak Raj, Anand Dutta and Surender Verma were sentenced to five years in jail for destroying crucial evidence in the case.
 The court acquitted Sanji Ram's son, Vishal due to lack of evidence.
 The eighth accused, Sanji Ram's juvenile nephew, was tried at a juvenile court.